nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 # Acknowledgements

-This report is released as part of the SAFER FLOP -project, funded by the National Nuclear Waste Management Fund (Finland; Ydinjätehuoltorahasto) and the Geological Survey of Finland.
+This report has been released as part of the SAFER FLOP -project, funded by the National Nuclear Waste Management Fund (Finland; Ydinjätehuoltorahasto) and the Geological Survey of Finland.